Fort Lee lane closure scandal: U.S. Attorney investigation

 As part of the criminal investigation, Drewniak testified on April 4, 2014, in Newark before the grand jury investigating the scandal.
 His lawyer, Anthony Iacullo, said he was not a target of the investigation.
 ABC News reported that this was the first confirmation of a convened grand jury, which can meet for up to 18 months (with further extensions possible), for interviewing witnesses.
 It has the power to indict, subpoena, and interview witnesses without their attorneys being present.
 The New York Times reported that it was the same grand jury that had reviewed subpoenaed documents.

 On April 7, 2014, it was reported that David Wildstein met with federal prosecutors in Newark for several days during the week of March 31 and Charlie McKenna met with investigators in mid-January in Fishman's office.

 On April 25, 2014, it was reported that Fishman had subpoenaed the New Jersey Legislative Select Committee on Investigation for "any and all records" they have gathered, with delivery due on May 2.
-Committee co-chairs Weinberg and Wisniewski said that they will comply, and that the request "reaffirms" their progress.
+Committee co-chairs Weinberg and Wisniewski said that they would comply, and that the request "reaffirms" their progress.

 On May 1, 2014, it was reported that the federal grand jury had subpoenaed PA attorney Phillip Kwon, who had reportedly assisted preparing Bill Baroni's unsworn November 25, 2013, "traffic study" testimony to the Assembly Transportation Committee, and that Kwon had asked the PA to cover his legal fees.

-On September 18, 2014, WNBC-TV4 (New York) reported that unnamed federal investigators told them that thus far no evidence that Christie knew in advance of the closures or had directed them was found, but cautioned that the investigation is ongoing and that no final determination has been made.
+On September 18, 2014, WNBC-TV4 (New York) reported that unnamed federal investigators told them that thus far no evidence that Christie knew in advance of the closures or had directed them was found, but cautioned that the investigation was ongoing and that no final determination had been made.
 That evening's NBC report by Brian Williams, "federal [Bridgegate] charges are now ruled out for Chris Christie", was retracted.

 In January 2015, it was reported that Christie was interviewed by federal prosecutors and FBI agents in December 2014.
 He reportedly met with investigators voluntarily to give his side of the story.
 The meeting lasted two hours and was described as "professional, collegial and courteous".